 STFC expects applicants to make use of their existing data management skills where possible, but will consider funding additional specialist staff or training to enable effective management, preservation, and sharing of data, provided that sufficient justification can be made.
 Justified requests can also be made for resources to cover any computational facilities needed to manage, store and share the data generated by the research.

 STFC expects published data, displayed or otherwise, referred to in a publication, to be made publicly available to anyone within six months of the date of the relevant publication (unless there is legislative, ethical, privacy or security reasons to prevent this).
 Limited periods of exclusive use of the data are permitted to enable a first opportunity to exploit the results of research, including intellectual property.
-Other data should be made available wherever it is appropriate and cost-effective to do so.

 STFC expects data to be managed through an established repository, chosen to maximise the scientific value from aggregation of related data.
 They recognise situations where registrations for access to data may be appropriate.
 Where possible, STFC expects that the original data, from which other related data can be in principle derived, are retained for a minimum of 10 years from the end of the project.
-Data tha cannot be re-measured should be retained indefinitely.
+Data that cannot be re-measured should be retained indefinitely.